-Vanderbilt University Medical Center, Department of Medicine, Nephrology and Hypertension Division

-VANDERBILT WUNIVERSITY MEDICAL CENTER

-End stage renal disease imposes a huge burden on healthcare systems and patients due to its limited and costly treatment options.
+Vanderbilt University Medical Center, Department of Medicine, Nephrology and Hypertension Division VANDERBILT WUNIVERSITY MEDICAL CENTER End-stage renal disease imposes a huge burden on health care systems and patients due to its limited and costly treatment options.
 To alleviate this burden, the Renal Nanotechnology Lab of Vanderbilt University Medical Center is developing an implantable bioartificial kidney.
 Nanoporous silicon membranes provide the device's primary filtration capabilities, and must be experimentally characterized to determine their filtration performance.

-Our goals are to streamline the verification of these membranes and reproduce physiologically accurate pressure and flow characteristics of the human cardiovascular system Artist's rendition of an implantable bioartificial kidney.
-Courtesy of William Fissell, M.D. and Shuvo Roy, Ph.D.
+Our goals are to streamline the verification of these membranes and reproduce physiologically accurate pressure and flow characteristics of the human cardiovascular system during

-during membrane characterization.
+Artist's rendition of an implantable bioartificial kidney.
+Courtesy of William Fissell, M.D. and Shuvo Roy, Ph.D. membrane characterization.
 We have designed an automated test platform that allows the user to fully execute a variety of characterization protocols with the click of a button.
 An intuitive graphical user interface allows the user to effortlessly synchronize and integrate various pressure and flow control devices through a simple, portable hardware container.
 Experimental steps, previously manually orchestrated, can now be automated with ease.
 Additional functionality also allows for the introduction of pulsatile flow profiles that simulate cardiovascular physiology.
 This integrated hardware/software suite will accelerate progress toward a life-saving bioartificial kidney, while also providing a generalized test platform for all blood contacting devices.

-Laser Speckle Contrast Imaging System for Determination of Parathyroid Perfusion
+Laser Speckle Contrast Imaging System for Determination of Parathyroid Perfusion TEAM MEMBERS:

-Itamar Shapira Gabriela de Caires Jesus Tianhang Lu James Tatum Yu Zhou
+Itamar Shapira Gabriela de Caires Jesus Tianhang Lu James Tatum Yu Zhou ADVISERS:

 Matthew Walker III, Associate Professor of the Practice of Biomedical Engineering Anita Mahadevan-Jansen, Professor of Biomedical Engineering Melanie McWade, Graduate Student Liaison James Broome, M.D.
+CLIENT:

-Vanderbilt University, Biophotonics

-Endocrine surgeons performing thyroidectomies at Vanderbilt University Medical Center and other medical centers must assess the viability of the parathyroid glands following the operation and decide whether the parathyroid tissues may be left in situ or should be explanted and re-implanted in muscle tissues.
+Vanderbilt University, Biophotonics VANDERBILT WUNIVERSITY Endocrine surgeons performing thyroidectomies at Vanderbilt University Medical Center and other medical centers must assess the viability of the parathyroid glands following the operation and decide whether the parathyroid tissues may be left in situ or should be explanted and re-implanted in muscle tissues.
 This assessment is made entirely subjectively.
 This means that surgeons, particularly those with low thyroidectomy patient volumes, are prone to mistaken assessments, lowering optimal patient outcomes, and burdening the health care system with further need for treatment and medication.
 Our device aims to employ laser speckle contrast imaging to determine the perfusion state, a primary indicator of tissue viability, of a selected parathyroid gland.
-Laser speckle is a well validated imaging modality which can be applied at low cost using a low power laser with a CCD camera and software to process images of the light scattering on the tissue.
-Given knowledge of the perfusion state, a surgeon can now use this objective measure to make operative decisions for the parathyroid gland(s).
+Laser speckle is a well-validated imaging modality which can be applied at low cost using a low power laser with a CCD camera and software to process images of the light scattering on the tissue.
+Given knowledge of the perfusion state, a surgeon

+An image of preliminary laboratory validation with all optical components (laser, CCD camera) visible. can now use this objective measure to make operative decisions for the parathyroid gland(s).
 This is a great improvement over subjective assessments relying on the surgeon's intuition.
 Our device is clinically applicable and will be able to inform surgeons making operative decisions in a post-thyroidectomy state.
+Night Rider TEAM MEMBERS: